Charlie Fox book ten

 So, this book is my own personal version of Die Hard, with Sean himself as Charlie’s ‘bare feet’ handicap.
 As New Orleans is known as the Big Easy, what else could I call it but DIE EASY?

-One final point: Tom and Marie O’Day, who play such a large role in DIE EASY, bid for that right in the charity auction at the Left Coast Crime convention in Santa Fe, March 2011.
+One final point: Tom and Marie O’Day, who play such a large role in DIE EASY, bid for that right in the charity auction at the Left Coast Crime convention in Santa Fe.
 Their bid helped to support the ReadWest Inc charity, encouraging adult literacy in New Mexico.

 The surprises weren’t over yet.